devflowinc/ruby-sdk/docs/ChunkApi.md

 ## update_chunk

-> update_chunk(tr_dataset, update_chunk_data)
+> update_chunk(tr_dataset, update_chunk_req_payload)

 Update Chunk

 Update Chunk  Update a chunk.
 If you try to change the tracking_id of the chunk to have the same tracking_id as an existing chunk, the request will fail.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples